2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2012-P Dime Value

-The 2012-P dime becomes collectible when it displays the Full Bands designation.
-This special attribute means the horizontal bands on the torch show complete separation.
+The 2012-P dime becomes highly collectible when it displays the Full Bands (FB) designation.
+This means both the upper and lower horizontal bands on the reverse torch show complete separation — with no marks or interruptions cutting across them.

 2012-P Dime (FB) Price/Grade Chart